LIMUNIMI/ContextAwareAMT/README.rst

    before of going on with the next size of transferred layers

 Here ``<context>`` is any Carla preset name that you have used before.

-#.
-Here we transferred all the parameters but freezed the first 2/3 of them.

 Results for velocity
 ~~~~~~~~~~~~~~~~~~~~